SteveGeyer/Firefly/docs/NanoSetup.md

 This will describe the one step by step process you can use to setup an NVIDIA Nano for the Firefly challenge.
-It tries to be complete and explain the rationale for the choices made.
+It tries to be complete and while explaining the rationale for the choices made.

 If you are using a Edimax ew-7811un USB Wifi then insert it into the USB port now.
 If you are using another networking option then connect